 This type of case is for appeals to circuit court from administrative agency decisions, such as DMV driver's license revocations, Board of Review unemployment compensation decisions, and Education/State Employee Grievance Board decisions.
 It also includes appeals from a county commission when it acts as the board of equalization and review for tax assessments.

-Be advised that beginning May 18, 2020, the Hampshire County Judicial Center will remain closed to the public except for approved in-person hearings or approval from appropriate office management.
-We continue to strongly advise individuals to call before planning to visit the Hampshire County Judicial Center to establish if an in-person visit is necessary.
+Be advised that starting July 2021, the Hampshire County Judicial Center will resume public access within the building.
+We still continue to strongly advise individuals to call before planning to visit the Hampshire County Judicial Center to establish if an in-person visit is necessary.
 All visitors to the Hampshire County Judicial Center will be required to follow the protocols therein.
 Click the link below for more information.